-It is unwise to let it get any lower than this, and that means you are looking at between 22 and 23 minutes of footage each excursion.
-This may vary somewhat based on how quickly you fly, how large you choose the Phantom and the end conditions.
+It is unwise to let it get any lower than this, and that means you are looking at between 22 and 23 minutes of footage for each excursion.
+This may vary somewhat based on how quickly you fly, how large you choose the Phantom, and the end conditions.

 Return-to-home is initiated automatically when the battery power is reduced; how low the battery will get before the drone creates a beeline for the house depends on its distance and elevation relative to its takeoff place.
 When you return to 10 percent, it will begin to produce an automatic landing, so be cautious of the battery indicator.